-Class size reduction implementation continues in first, second, and third grade.
-Our Kindergarten classes have 30 students with a split schedule.
-During instruction of Reading and Math, only half of the students are in attendance.
-Reading instruction in primary grades is enhanced by the implementation of intervention programs including Frontline Phonics (a kinesthetic method for teaching phonics), reading and spelling, and Reading Explorers, a pull-out reading program.
-Upper grade intervention programs include, Stech-Vaughn, the Rewards Program, Six Minute Fluency, and Math.
+Class size reduction implementation continues in K-3rd grade classes on a modified basis.
+Reading instruction in primary grades is enhanced by the implementation Star Early Literacy, Systematic ELD Instruction, and flexible grouping.
+Upper instruction is enhanced by Accelerated Reader, STAR Diagnostic Testing, Math Facts in a Flash, English in a Flash, and Systematic ELD instruction.
 The importance of technology continues to be a significant focus.
 Students, staff and community view and utilize technology as a tool in school, work and life.
 The use of technology is integrated throughout the curriculum and enhances school operations.
 We continually seek innovative means to expand and update our existing technology.
 Every student K-6 has supervised access to the Internet.
 Staff, students and the community participate in training aimed at increasing computer literacy and the ability to access meaningful information.
-Smart Boards are used in the computer lab, science lab and five more were added to five third grade classes.
+Smart Boards are used in the computer lab, science lab and in all classrooms.
 Students receive hands-on, enriched, standards-based lessons in the state-of-the-art Science Lab.

 School pride is evident throughout the campus.
 At monthly assemblies students are recognized for their accomplishments.
 Every Friday students and staff are attired in their spirit wear.
-Student Council has a variety of "spirit" days scheduled during the school year from "twin day" to "crazy hat day."
+Student Council has a variety of "spirit" days scheduled during the school year from

+"twin day" to "crazy hat day."
 There exists a strong sense of pride, commitment and caring among the staff, students and the community of Sulphur Springs School.

 Parent support and involvement in all aspects of our school is a proud tradition of the Sulphur Springs community.
-For the past 55 years the P.T.A.'s Founder's Day Celebration has recognized the outstanding accomplishments of staff and community members.
-Other Sulphur Springs traditions include a district-wide holiday breakfast, Fall Carnival, Visual Arts Exhibit, Winter Sing and Boutique, Volunteer Tea, Student Talent Show, and the Annual Mustang Roundup, a fund-raising auction.
+For the past 58 years the P.T.A.'s Founder's Day Celebration has recognized the outstanding accomplishments of staff and community members.
+Other Sulphur Springs traditions include a PTA holiday breakfast, Fall Carnival, Visual Arts Exhibit, Volunteer Tea, Student Talent Show, and the Annual Mustang Roundup, a fund-raising auction.
 Classroom volunteers are seen working in classrooms all over the campus.